garrandall/popular-music-data/tracks/giving-it-all-away-roger-daltrey.md

 Giving it all away...

 Sail away, sail away
-Ooh, I know better now, I know better now
+Oh, I know better now, I know better now
 Giving it all away

-Ooh, I know better now, I know better now
+Oh, I know better now, I know better now
 I've given it all away...

 Went out in the world too much for my nerves